 Handy link: Motorcycle chain oilers

-Clean your sprockets regularly with degreaser or a chain cleaner to get rid of the grime-laden buildup of chain lube.
-Make sure you coat with an anti-corrosion spray when you’ve finished.
+Clean your sprockets regularly with degreaser or a chain cleaner to get rid of the grime-laden build-up of chain lube and road crud.

 Handy link: Motorcycle chain degreasers

 Salt on the roads can be a right pain for forks.
 There are two schools of thought when it comes to winter riding.
 Some remove the dust seal then grease up the seal to prevent corrosion – the argument being that the grease helps collect any crud.
 Others recommend giving the seals a wipe with a cloth once a week to remove the build-up of road crap and preventing it from working its way past the seals.